Truss 'will deliver bold plan' as new Tory leader – Daily Business

 It is thought to include some further help towards bills, a deal with the power companies and a version of the Covid furlough scheme to help struggling businesses.
 A key request among small firms is for a price cap to be applied similar to that which helps consumers.

+After being announced the winner she told party members gathered in London:”I campaigned as a Conservative and I will govern as a Conservative… I will deliver a bold plan to cut taxes and grow our economy.”

+She added: ‘We will deliver a great victory for the Conservative Party in 2024.’

-Ms Truss, 47, who served as Trade Secretary and Foreign Secretary under Boris Johnson, said yesterday she was ready for the job and is expected to reverse some tax changes, including the hike in national insurance contributions, and trim increases planned for corporation tax.
+She said yesterday she was ready for the job and her tax cuts are likely to include reversing some tax changes, including the hike in national insurance contributions, and trim increases planned for corporation tax.
 She may also tackle the energy levy.

 There is keen interest in whether she brings forward planned income tax cuts announced by her leadership rival and former Chancellor Rishi Sunak in the Spring Statement.